What is a Human Internet?

 The True Costs of Data Breaches: How Secure is Your Data?

-- Data breaches pose serious risks to people’s livelihoods, the health of the economy and the longevity of businesses.
+- Data breaches can cost businesses millions of dollars.
 In 2021, data leaks cost enterprises an average of 4.2 Million and small businesses are being increasingly targeted, often leading to bankruptcy.
-A 2018 report by the National Cyber Security Alliance claims that “60 percent of small and midsize businesses that are hacked go out of business within six months.”
-A year later, in 2019, the estimated “Cost of a Data Breach” rose to $8.19 Million on average for US companies.
-Data leaks are so expensive for several reasons: lawsuits over negligent handling of personal information, loss of business, and loss of trust and reputation of the company by consumers.
+This causes loss of trust and reputation among consumers.
+In 2018, the National Cyber Security Alliance reported that “60 percent of small and midsize businesses that are hacked go out of business within six months.”
+In 2019, the estimated “Cost of a Data Breach” rose to $8.19 million on average for US companies.

 A Nonprofit Solution: Trusted Identity Layer